Performance Profiling and Tuning

 index.html locally (by opening

-Chrome.
-We recommend using Firefox or Safari, or accessing your profile
+the profile output.
+We recommend accessing your profile

 over a remote web server.
 Alternately, you can spin up a simple web server

-to use Chrome on local profiles is to launch Chrome with
+Alternatively, if you want to use Chrome on local profiles, launch Chrome with

 chrome --allow-file-access-from-files from the terminal.
 Note that you will